khornlund/severstal-steel-defect-detection/README.rst

 I gave up on using a classifier after this, and for the rest of my submissions I used only fully convolutional models.
-I managed to get similar Private LB scores with a fully convolutional ensemble, but using a classifier may have improved this further.
-Kaggle has disabled submissions while the efficiency prize is running, so I won't be able to test this.
+I managed to get similar Private LB scores with a fully convolutional ensemble, but using a classifier may have improved this even further.

 Final Ensemble
 ~~~~~~~~~~~~~~